AcumenNations/Best_Seller_Story_Teller/master_story.md

 constellations of bioluminescent plankton, and the dais floated above the floor.
 The symbols on the archway sparked, sending beams of light through the ceiling and into the sea.
 Far above, in the bay off Santorini, the water churned.
-A whirlpool formed, not of destruction but of rising, as Chapter 2: The Gears of Memory The awakening of the Bridge sent ripples through the hidden city, stirring mechanisms that had lain dormant for millennia.
+A whirlpool formed, not of destruction but of rising, as if the sea itself were inhaling to reveal the path below.

+Chapter 2: The Gears of Memory

+The awakening of the Bridge sent ripples through the hidden city, stirring mechanisms that had lain dormant for millennia.
 As Lysandra's voice faded and the Choir's harmonic resonance softened to a lingering hum, Seraphel guided her from the Choir Hall into the wider expanse of